j-leffew89/junit-tests/README.md

     ```
 - At the end of the exercise you will ended up with a `Student.java` class and a `StudentTest.java` class.

-#### Bonus
+#### Part One Bonus

 - Go ahead and try to add the rest of the `CRUD` tests and functionality, write the methods for `updateGrade()` and `deleteGrade()`.

 #### Part Two: Testing Legacy Code

-For the last part, you will find a `Cohort.java` class inside the `src/main/java` folder, this class has already a couple of methods to calculate the cohort average grade and add a student.
+For the last part, once you finished the `Student.java` class, you will find a `Cohort.java` class inside the `src/main/java` folder, this class has already a couple of methods to calculate the cohort average grade and add a student.
 Let's go ahead and make sure there's sufficient tests for this class to be deploy to production:

 Create a test for each of the following concerns and provide any extra tests as needed.